RazDG/SENG2050Assignment3/README.md

     5. When all this is done, the user is then redirected to a Java Servlet (that will process some information, find which projects they are in) and then to their home page (I'm thinking of doing 2 separate home pages for students and lecturers)

   - Student Home Page (homePage.jsp):
     1. The main page of the app.
-Will display the name of the logged in User, a list of the projects that they are apart of as hyperlinks (Each project has its own homepage), a link to create a new project, a link to the "Appointments" page.
+Will display the name of the logged in User, a list of the projects that they are apart of (Each project has its own homepage), a link to create a new project, a link to the "Appointments" page.
-    2. If the user clicks on a Project link, they are redirected to a Java Servlet that will collect all the necessary information on that project to build the page, then redirect the user to the Page for that project.
+    2. User can select a project on the form and click "View Project" button, they are redirected to a Java Servlet that will collect all the necessary information on that project to build the page, then redirect the user to the Page for that project.
     3.

   - Project Page (The main hub for each project)
-    1. Each project has a project page, data on the specific project is collected prior to loading the page (such as Group Members, Tasks, Project Files) and stored in a Java Bean.
+    1. Each project has a project page, data on the specific project is collected prior to loading the page (the name and the names of the Group Members) and stored in a Java Bean.
-    2. A list of the project's group members is displayed, a link to add a new group member, a list of tasks (as hyperlinks) with maybe some task info such as Milestones displayed, a link to create a new task, a link to the project files page, a link to the Peer Evaluation submission page
+    2. A list of the project's group members is displayed, a link to add a new group member, a link to the tasks page , a link to the project files page, a link to the Peer Evaluation submission page.

   - Project Files Page